revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-190.Justin Ward wants to Create Variables Using Global Scope in Python Can you list out all the steps to create variables With Examples?
+190. Justin Ward wants to create variables using global scope in Python.
+Can you list out all the steps to create variables With Examples?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

 - You can create a variable with global scope by initializing outside all the functions in a python program.
-And you can access the variable from anywhere in the python program.
+And you can access the variable from anywhere.
 - Steps
    - Define the global variable
    - Declaring a function